ivanzakharov/docs/development-guidelines/overview.md

 ```

 - Any interface should execute same logic, that could be reproduced by the user preliminary.

+  - Thus, no interface can auto-create setup or masterdata to complete.
+All setup must be done before running the interface.

 - Using standard or existing frameworks (_Data Management_ etc.) is in priority.